-As this mental reformatting process came to an end, Isadore was brought back to the castle, her body vanishing from the void and into the Glimmer Rock chamber, along with her allies, Patti and Zollie.
+As this mental reformatting process came to an end, Isadore was brought back to the castle.
+Her body vanished from the void and into the Glimmer Rock chamber, along with her allies, Patti and Zollie.
 Their bodies static and faces locked in the concerned expressions they wore after Isadore fell out of world and triggered the attention of the support staff.

 Once all pieces were in place, time resumed and life returned to these figures, who unanimously shared in a moment of confusion as they got their bearings.
 With Zollie and Patti both being quick to discard their concerned looks in favor of vibrant smiles.

 “Another day, another grotto cleared,” Patti said as she did a quick stretch.